parag-khandelwal303/git-assignment-1/git_commands.md

 `git status -s` : Short hand property for checking the changes in files.
 Tells us which file is modified in working tree and staging area.

+`git branch` : Shows all the branches.

 `git branch <branch_name>` : creates a new branch with the branch_name.

 `git checkout <branch_name>` : Switches to branch_name.

+`git checkout -b <branch_name>` : creates a new branch and switch to that branch.